Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Choosing_the_state_structure.md

 - The updated version of its *parent* place should exclude the removed ID from its `childIds` array.
 - The updated version of the root “table” object should include the updated version of the parent place.

-You can nest state as much as you like, but making it “flat” can solve numerous problems.
-It makes state easier to update, and it helps ensure you don’t have duplication in different parts of a nested object.
+==You can nest state as much as you like, but making it “flat” can solve numerous problems.
+It makes state easier to update, and it helps ensure you don’t have duplication in different parts of a nested object.==

 Sometimes, you can also reduce state nesting by moving some of the nested state into the child components.
 This works well for ephemeral UI state that doesn’t need to be stored, like whether an item is hovered.